reymon359/gatsby-personal-site/content/posts/how-to-organize-yourself-to-get-things-done/index.md

 ## Resources

-Here are some techniques and tools to help you manage your time and prioritize tasks.
+Here are great techniques and tools to help you manage your time and prioritize tasks.

 - **Eisenhower Matrix.** A great method for setting priorities and goals.
 Use it from time to time to evaluate your current task and overall progress.
 [More info.](https://reymon359.github.io/how-to-live/#/The%20Eisenhower%20Matrix/index)
 - **Pomodoro Technique.** A time management method that uses a timer to break work into intervals, traditionally 25 minutes in length, separated by short breaks.
 - **Eat the Frog.** A technique, which recommends you to complete the hardest task first.
 Giving you a strong sense of achievement by doing it and focusing on more enjoyable projects later.

-[Here](https://reymon359.github.io/how-to-live/#/./Categories/Productivity) is some useful advice about productivity, I wrote some in the past.
+[Here](https://reymon359.github.io/how-to-live/#/./Categories/Productivity) is useful advice about productivity, which I wrote in the past.

 I made a cheat sheet with the most important points from the article.